caferavci/NeXTA4GMNS/README.md

 ![](media/2f92ab385520f0a1ceda437a182c9ac5.jpeg)

-Open node.csv and the related GMNS folder within NeXTA directly, with background map.
+Open node.csv within NeXTA directly, and the background map will be loaded automatically.

 ![](media/8cdf10ddb7b764bf5ef8e959317759a5.jpeg)